fygar256/truerandom/README.md

 In python3, random numbers are mainly used with the random module, which generates pseudorandom numbers and is not truly random.
 However, Linux provides /dev/random, which can be read to obtain true random numbers from environmental noise, so this is what we use.

-"True random numbers" have a different definition from "completely random numbers".
+"True random numbers" have a different definition from "complete random numbers".

 ・ True random numbers are fundamentally unpredictable and truly disorderly random numbers.
 This is the opposite of pseudorandom numbers that are generated mathematically by a computer.
 Physical random numbers that use quantum behavior, such as the decay of radioactive elements, are known.
 True random numbers. - Shogakukan - From the Digital Daijisen.